 Budget – If you working to a strict budget when planning a trip to Ireland, the time of year will be a huge factor.
 Summer is the most expensive time to visit Ireland, simply down to supply and demand, while winter will be the cheapest.

 What are you going for – The purpose of your visit can be another factor.
-If it is simply to enjoy a city break, this can be done at anytime of the year.
+If it is simply to enjoy a city break, this can be done at any time of the year.
 However, if you want to enjoy hiking and the outdoors, then summer is when you will have a better chance of finer weather and more daylight hours.

 Do you like crowds or not – If you want to avoid crowds at the most popular tourist attractions, then a summertime visit is to be avoided.
-Winter sees less visitors but there are other compromises to be made.
+Winter sees fewer visitors but there are other compromises to be made.

 Weather – Deciding when is the best time to go to Ireland can simply come down to the weather.
 Winter can be cold and wet, while summer can be warm and dry.
 But, and it’s a big but, you can often see rain during summer.
 If it is a decision between cold temperatures or warmer ones, then your decision is already made for you.